carloschfa/apollo-mysql-server/README.md

 ## DigitalOcean Droplet Installation

-1. Sign-in in to your DigitalOcean account.
+1. Sign in in to your DigitalOcean account.
 2. Select Create -> Droplet for creating a new droplet.
 3. From Distributions list please select CentOS.
 4. Choose the plan and the datacenter region that meet your requirements.